 How rare is a brown Husky?

 According to the American Kennel Club, brown Huskies are not considered rare.
 In fact, they are one of the most popular colors for the breed.
+But A full brown husky is rare; less than 5% of the husky population has this coloration.
 Brown Huskies are known for their striking appearance and their friendly dispositions.

 While brown Huskies are not considered rare, they are not as common as other colors such as black and white.
 Brown Huskies are often referred to as “red Huskies” because of their reddish coat.